mahmoud/sedimental/entries/statistics_for_software.md

 This output packs a lot of information into a small space, and is very cheap to track, but it takes some knowledge and understanding to interpret correctly.
 EWMA is simultaneously familiar and nuanced.
-It's fun to consider whether you want time series-style discete buckets or the continuous window of a moving statistic.
+It's fun to consider whether you want time series-style discrete buckets or the continuous window of a moving statistic.
 For instance, do you want the counts for yesterday, or the past 24 hours?
 Do you want the previous hour or the last 60 minutes?
 Based on the questions people